 With school out and several major holidays, festivals and events popping up on the calendar for the summer - it’s the perfect time of year to go on vacation with family or friends.
 Long vacations and even short day trips can take a toll on the environment, especially in the area of transportation.
 Here are some tips for a low impact vacation that will make your family and the planet smile.
-Environmentally friendly actions usually are low cost and easy to implement.
+Environmentally friendly actions usually are low-cost and easy to implement.
 You may be doing some of these already.

-As you go about traveling this summer keep the three R’s in mind to help you make smart, low impact choices.
-Reduce, reuse, recycle is traditionally applied to household garbage disposal and recycling choices.
+As you go about traveling this summer keep the three R’s in mind to help you make smart, low-impact choices.
+Reduce, reuse, recycle is traditionally applied to the household garbage disposal and recycling choices.
 But, you can also apply this to travel.
 For instance, you can reduce the amount of fuel you burn by cycling or walking at your vacation destination instead of driving.
 And, you can reuse by renting or borrowing an economy car to use less fuel than a larger vehicle.

 When traveling by car consider carpooling to your destination if at all possible.
 Having two or more people in the vehicle qualifies you to use the HOV (high occupancy vehicle) lane on the interstate which may also save you some time and improve your fuel mileage.
 Packing light reduces the amount of the weight on a vehicle and also helps fuel mileage.
 This obviously applies to packing clothing, but don’t forget about food.
-Depending on where your going you can purchase snacks and other supplies after you arrive.
+Depending on where you are going you can purchase snacks and other supplies after you arrive.

-Properly secure luggage and accessories on your pickup truck or other vehicle to help keep roads clean and safe.
+Properly secure luggage and accessories on your pickup truck (or other vehicle) to help keep roads clean and safe.
 Before you get on the road inspect your vehicle to make sure loads are secured, covered, and properly tied down.
 When you stop for fuel or at a rest area take the opportunity to check the load again to ensure that nothing has come undone while you were driving.
 Ask yourself if you would feel safe driving behind your vehicle.

 Avoid littering the roads by keeping a trash bag inside your vehicle.
 When you get to a rest area look for the receptacles to properly dispose of the trash.
 Many rest areas now have recycling bins too, so be sure to look for signage indicating what can be recycled at each stop.
 Most will have at least a bin to recycle plastic bottles and aluminum beverage cans.
 Keep in mind that not all communities recycle the same things, follow directions closely.